 Note that options can be specified when executing the command.

 From here you will answer the Create LIFF App questions.
-If you want to stop in the middle of a question, you can interrupt with ctrl+c on Windows or command+c on macOS.
+If you want to stop in the middle of a question, you can interrupt with Ctrl+c on Windows or control+c on macOS.

 Enter a project name.
 If you don't enter anything, the project name will default to

 my-app.
 The project name will be used for the name of the directory generated by Create LIFF App and for other purposes.